jank-lang/jank/book/src/jank-build/build-cache.md

 directory of the `jank` execution.
 Within Leiningen projects, the jank template automatically sets up target directories per-profile.
 This changes the `debug` profile target directory to `target/debug`, for example.
-To change the target directory with `jank` directly you can use the `--target-directory` flag.
+To change the target directory with `jank` directly you can use the `--target-dir` flag.
-Similarly, the `--build-directory` flag can be used, but it's not currently possible to change the build directory within `project.clj`.
+Similarly, the `--build-dir` flag can be used, but it's not currently possible to change the build directory within `project.clj`.

 There are two types of artifacts: